 - Sridhar AV, McKean M. Nedocromil sodium for chronic asthma in children.
 Cochrane Database Syst Rev 2006; :CD004108.

-- Long-term effects of budesonide or nedocromil in children with asthma.
-The Childhood Asthma Management Program Research Group.
+- Childhood Asthma Management Program Research Group, Szefler S, Weiss S, et al. Long-term effects of budesonide or nedocromil in children with asthma.
 N Engl J Med 2000; 343:1054.

 - Guevara JP, Ducharme FM, Keren R, et al. Inhaled corticosteroids versus sodium cromoglycate in children and adults with asthma.
 Cochrane Database Syst Rev 2006; :CD003558.